peterbro1/Olympus-Tools/README.md

 **Zeus's DNA**: Drink the potion to infuse yourself with bits of God DNA, giving yourself a massive boost.<br/>

 Got any ideas for new items?
 Make an issue request, or message me on discord @GMX#2345

+#### There is no documentation or support as this was a privately contracted project never meant to be shared publicly.
+This is now abandoned, and I do not plan to maintain it.